Dada Sahib: Plot

-In the present day, Sahib and Abu learn about Supper.
-So they both set out to find the mysterious Supper.
+In the present day, Sahib and Abu set out to find the mysterious Pakistan agent 'Supper'.
 However, Skariah and Mohammed Kutty now doubt that Abu is still alive.
-Afterwards Athira, who is extremely happy, goes from her town to love with him.
+Afterwards Athira, who is extremely happy, goes from her town to meet Abu.
 She goes with Raveendran.
 But on the way, Raveendran is killed, and Athira is taken to Mohammed Kutty's and Atmaswaroopan's custody to know if Abu is alive or not but in vain.
 Later they take Sahib and bind him to find the truth.
-Abu then rushes to the place and fights Mohammed Kutty and the gang.
-Between the fight, he came to see Athira being raped and killed.
-In a fit of anger, Abu kills Atmaswaroopan and Skariah, who reveals that Mohammed Kutty only knew 'Supper'.
+Abu, Raghavan and Ravi rushes to the place and fights Mohammed Kutty and the gang.
+Between the fight, Abu came to see Athira being raped and killed.
+In a fit of anger, he kills Atmaswaroopan and Skariah, who reveals that Mohammed Kutty only knew 'Supper'.

-The next day all are celebrating 50th Republic Day of India in a large stadium where again an explosion was planned by Supper and Mohammed Kutty.
-Abu comes to the spot after making Mohammed Kutty defuse the bombs.
-All the people present there including the Chief Minister of Kerala, are shocked to see Abu alive.
-Then from Mohammed Kutty, it is revealed that Supper is nobody else than Governor Rahmath Ali.
-After revealing the truth, Rahmath Ali's soldier kills Mohammed Kutty.
-After a long attempt to kill Abu, Sahib comes with a sword and threatens Rahmath Ali.
-The Chief Minister warned Sahib not to kill a Governor, and if the accusation comes true, the law will take actions.
-However, Sahib didn't listen to the Chief Minister's words and decided to kill Rahmat Ali after advising them about the importance of unity and strength in fighting for India.
-The soldiers shoot Sahib ruthlessly, and Abu is shocked on seeing that.
-However, the dying Sahib musters up strength and manages to behead Rahmath Ali and succumbs to his injuries at the spot.
-Abu is praised by Indian citizens.
+The next day all are celebrating 50th Republic Day of India in a large stadium where again an explosion is planned by Supper and Mohammed Kutty.
+Abu comes with Mohammed Kutty at the scene after making the latter defuse the bombs.
+All the people present there including the Governor, the Chief Minister of Kerala, are shocked to see Abu alive.
+Forcing Mohammed Kutty to tell the truth, he confesses their crimes to the public and also reveals that 'Supper' is nobody else than Governor Rahmath Ali.
+After revealing the truth, Rahmath Ali's bodyguard kills Mohammed Kutty.
+After a long attempt to kill Abu, Sahib comes with a sword to eliminate Rahmath Ali.
+The Chief Minister warns Sahib not to kill a Governor, and if the accusation comes true, the law will take actions.
+Sahib replies that he has already lost his faith in Politicians and Judiciary then moves ahead to kill Rahmath Ali after advising them about the importance of unity and strength in fighting for India.
+The Governer's bodyguards shoot Sahib ruthlessly and Abu is shocked on seeing that.
+However, the dying Sahib musters up strength, manages to behead Rahmath Ali and succumbs to his injuries at the scene.
+The Public realises Abu's innocence and praises him.